-- The Ombudsmen Act does not apply to the administrative acts or omissions of a contractor that is not itself a department or organisation as defined in that Act. - The jurisdiction of the Auditor-General can be exercised only in relation to "public entities" as defined in the Public Audit Act, and not NGOs - although the Auditor-General does have powers under the Act to "follow" a public entity's money into another organisation when acting in the capacity as the auditor of the public entity. - Parliamentary financial oversight of an NGO is possible only if the entity is declared a "public organisation" under Standing Orders.
+- The Ombudsmen Act does not apply to the administrative acts or omissions of a contractor that is not itself a department or organisation as defined in that Act. - The requirements of the Public Finance Act in relation to parliamentary appropriations (in particular, the prohibitions on money appropriated by Parliament being spent otherwise than in accordance with appropriation) apply only to the Crown and not to any Crown entity or other third party. - The jurisdiction of the Auditor-General can be exercised only in relation to "public entities" as defined in the Public Audit Act, and not NGOs - although the Auditor-General does have powers under the Act to "follow" a public entity's money into another organisation when acting in the capacity as the auditor of the public entity. - Parliamentary financial oversight of an NGO is possible only if the entity is declared a "public organisation" under Standing Orders.
 Select committees' inquiry powers could however be exercised in relation to an NGO. - The availability of judicial review is primarily limited to the extent to which statutory powers of decision are involved.
 However, the precise limits of the reach of judicial review are unclear, as the courts are becoming increasingly willing to review exercises of power which in substance are public or which have important public consequences, no matter how the origins of the power and the body exercising it are characterised.